Book –Win Your Inner Battles

 Fear once served as a mechanism that protected us.
-Nowadays, fear has turned into our enemy and it rips us with our freedom.
-Every type of fear we experience in our daily lives is based on one thought: “I cannot handle it”.
+Nowadays, suspicion has become our enemy, ripping us with our freedom.
+Every type of fear we experience daily is based on one thought: “I cannot handle it.”

 1) Know Your Enemy –

 - Darius claims unless we know what we are up against, we will never be able to prepare and defeat our enemies.
-Best way to do that is to know ourselves.
+The best way to do that is to know ourselves.

-- Best way to self-awareness are questions we ask ourselves, aka our self-talk.
-You may consider 21 questions Darius offers in the book.
-Here are few of them.
+- The best way to self-awareness is through questions we ask ourselves, aka our self-talk.
+You may consider the 21 questions Darius offers in the book.
+Here are a few of them.

-- What am I good at, what am I bad at, What is the most important thing in my life, What stresses me out, What’s my definition of success, What do I think about myself?
+- What am I good at, what am I bad at, What is the most essential thing in my life, What stresses me out?
+What’s my definition of success?
+What do I think about myself?

 2) Decide –

 - Fear once served as a mechanism that protected us.
-Nowadays, fear has turned into our enemy and it rips us of our freedom.
+Nowadays, suspicion has become our enemy, ripping us of our freedom.

-- People who achieved their goals, decided that they can.
-Life is about decisions and giving into fear is also decision.
+- People who achieved their goals decided that they could.
+Life is about decisions, and giving into fear is also a decision.
 Choose courage over fear.

 3) What Are You Afraid of? –

-- Eventhough we aren’t in physical danger like hunter, gatherer days, we now give into different kinds fear.
-Making a list of our fears is great ways to put them under scanner.
+- Even though we aren’t in physical danger like a hunter or gatherer days, we now give into different kinds of fear.
+Making a list of our worries is a great way to put them under the scanner.

 - Darius suggests many fears.
-See i you resonate with any – Rejection, Failure, Change, Accidents, Losing your job, Aging, Being Alone.
-Write your own list.
+See if you resonate with any – Rejection, Failure, Change, Accidents, Losing your job, Aging, or Being Alone.
+Write your list.